landjbs/MarkovTree-TextGenerator/README.md

 # MCTS-TextGenerator
-Monte Carlo Tree Search for memory and runtime efficient word-wise text generation.
+Employs search tree for efficient storage of text information, which is used for Markov text generation.
+Capable of processing 1 million words in 2.65 seconds.